Contact/About Ray Charbonneau and Y42K.com

 Contact

-If you want help publishing a book, or if you have any comments, questions, or know of a good way to dispose of used running shoes, email me at writeray@y42k.com or use the Contact form at the bottom of this page.
+If you want help self-publishing a book, or if you have any comments, questions, or know of a good way to dispose of used running shoes, email me at writeray@y42k.com or use the Contact form at the bottom of this page.

 I post more often, and more randomly, to my Facebook page.